Gum Graft in Fairbanks, AK

 We have experts in gum graft at Fairbanks Periodontal Associates, and they will help you put an end to gingival recession, also described as receding gum.
 The gum shields the root of your tooth, but when the gum recedes, the root is exposed, and your tooth is prone to infections and other complications.
 Also, your smile loses its usual appeal.

-If you visit our clinic with gum recession, our dentist may advise you to observe specific dental hygiene such as dental flossing and the use of a mouth rinse to prevent plaque and eventual tartar.
+If you visit our office with gum recession, our dentist may advise you to observe specific dental hygiene such as dental flossing and the use of a mouth rinse to prevent plaque and eventual tartar.
 We may also perform specific dental procedures to reshape your gum.
 Unfortunately, some form of gingival recession can only be corrected through a surgical intervention known as gum grafting.
 Our dental specialist may also refer to the procedure as periodontal plastic surgery.

 Why Your Gum May Recede and Require Gum Grafting

 The gum is made of soft tissues that may be easily injured.
 This is why our periodontist may tell you that consistent, aggressive brushing is not good for your gum.
 We may also mention the risk in the use of braces and bacterial buildup.
 Gum tissue that is thinner than usual will also predispose you to gingival recession.

 Gum recession may likewise result from health conditions indirectly related to oral health.
 Our experts may ask if you have a history of diabetes or smoking.
 Studies have also confirmed genetic susceptibility to periodontal diseases.
 Do not be surprised, therefore, if our dentist asks you about cases of gum recession in your family.

 What We Do During A Gum Grafting Procedure

 Gum grafting involves harvesting tissue from the palate and grafting it on the affected areas of the gum.
 Once our dentist has concluded that you require periodontal plastic surgery, we will schedule you for the procedure.